SidJain-12/Checkers-game/README.md

 Men can jump diagonally forward only; kings can jump in any diagonal direction.
 A jumped piece is considered "captured" and removed from the game.
 Any piece, king or man, can jump a king.

 >> NOTE:
-If a player has the option to jump, he must take it, even if doing so results in disadvantage for the jumping player.<<
+If a player has the option to jump, he must take it, even if doing so results in disadvantage for the jumping player.
-##Time Complexity of the code: